• Accessibility

 In Oneida County:

-• 10-15% change in Cherry Valley with muted to average shades of yellow.
+• More than 80% change and past peak in Utica with muted to average shades of brown, red, orange and yellow.

 In Schoharie County: